morganpurdy/100-day-challenge/README.md

 // Change the inputs below to test your code convertToF(30);
 ```
 It was literally just writing out the conversion.
 I don't know why that was so hard for me but I was really glad to figure it out.

+## Day 23
+For my hour today, I worked through a bunch of Javascript lessons in FreeCodeCamp.
+I learned about strings, literal quotes in strings, and a funky thing called concatenating, which is a way of linking strings together.
+The basic lesson just had me link two strings together using +, in this case the concatenation operator.
+There must be a use for this when you wouldn't want to type it all together.
+One way it is useful I learned is if you use += to concatenate a string onto the end of an existing variable.
+I also built a small madlib game in FreeCodeCamp to practice my skills!
+I think that was really good practice for understanding variables and concatenation.

+Today I also learned about bracket notation in Javascript and how you can use it to find the length of a string or a certain character in a string.

+Additionally, I got into arrays a little!
+I vaguely remember arrays from college and I feel like they are very important.